 Districts will continue to educate students - more than 900,000 statewide - via Distance Learning practices put in place since March 30.

 Calling it a “heartbreaking” decision, Gov. Tim Walz issued Executive Order 20-41, ordering all school buildings in Minnesota remained closed through the end of the 2019-2020 school year.
-“This is not something that will define you,” he said to the Class of 2020, a group of thousands expected to graduate in mere weeks.
-“Instead, you […]
+“This is […]

 Minnesota Golf Courses, Fishing Ready to Roll with Gov’s Announcment